shiweicc/Atelier.io/README.md

 # Atelier eCommerance Application

 ## Overview
-This project comprises a complete redesign of an out-dated retail portal and modernize the site.
+This project comprises a complete redesign of an outdated retail portal and modernizing the site.
+Portal features include views of product images and details, related products list and user collection list, questions and answers, and also ratings and reviews for the product.

 ## Installation
 1. Fork the project and clone to your local repository